monitoree/monitoree/README.md

 **Core Features:**

 **Licensing**

-MonitorEE is licensed under Revised BSD License.
+MonitorEE is licensed under 'BSD 3-clause "New" or "Revised" License'.

 **Needle URLs**